We may earn a commission when you buy through links in our articles. Learn more.

 What is a dark Pokémon?

-It’s really easy to tell whether or not a Pokémon is a dark-type, thanks to their appearance.
-You see, most of them, such as Umbreon and Obstagoon, have black fur to some degree, or maybe a dark grey, and this tends to be a sign that they’re dark creatures.
-Another example is Murkrow and Hunchkrow, as while they don’t have black feathers, they are a midnight blue color, which is also a color that’s highly associated with darkness – the clue is in the name, really.
+Most Pokémon, such as Umbreon and Obstagoon, have black fur to some degree, or maybe a dark grey, and this tends to be a sign that they’re dark creatures.
+Another example is Murkrow and Hunchkrow, as while they don’t have black feathers, they are a midnight blue color, which is also highly associated with darkness – the clue is in the name, really.

 With any luck, this guide explaining what the dark Pokémon weakness is can help you to succeed in your quest to become the very best.
-Should you want to expand your knowledge on other types, our water Pokémon weakness, fighting Pokémon weakness, normal Pokémon weakness, flying Pokémon weakness, poison Pokémon weakness, steel Pokémon weakness, dragon Pokémon weakness, ground Pokémon weakness, and fire Pokémon weakness guides are a great read.
+Should you want to expand your knowledge on other types, our water Pokémon weakness, flying Pokémon weakness, poison Pokémon weakness, steel Pokémon weakness, dragon Pokémon weakness, and ground Pokémon weakness guides are a great read.